About

 How we work

-The NACG community comes together in workshops twice per year to share experiences and address challenges in hands-on activities.
+The NACG community comes together in workshops twice per year to share experiences and address challenges through hands-on activities.

 Members present and explore topics of interest to identify shared challenges and discuss strategies for overcoming them.
-Prioritized topics are explored in in-depth interactive exercises.
-Findings and learnings are summarized in workshop summary reports and collaborative papers, and contribute to lifting performance standards.
+Prioritised topics are explored in in-depth interactive exercises.
+Findings and learnings are summarised in workshop summary reports and collaborative papers and contribute to raising performance standards.

-A broader NACG symposium is arranged every second year to broaden the view and engage with a larger community.
+A broader NACG symposium is arranged every second year to broaden the perspective and engage with a larger community.